quasarframework/quasar-framework.org/source/guide/app-deploying-spa.md

 title: Deployment of SPA
 ---

-There exist lots of services which allow deploying applications with ease.
+There exist many services that allow deploying applications with ease.
 To list all of them would not be possible so we will focus on the general deployment process and some specifics for common services.

 If your favorite deployment tool is missing feel free to create a pull request on GitHub to add it to the list.

 ## General deployment

-The first step in deploying you Quasar SPA is alway to build a production-ready bundle of your files, which gets rid of development statements and minifies your source.
+The first step in deploying you Quasar SPA is always to build a production-ready bundle of your files, which gets rid of development statements and minifies your source.

 To produce such a build use Quasar CLI with the following command
 ```bash